-Innovation 3.2 - “Sustainable Circular Economy”: Prioritize innovations towards a sustainable circular economy: Digital transformation is an opportunity to rethink how private sector business models can contribute to a sustainable circular economy and how companies can achieve full environmental transparency and accountability across their entire value chain.
+Innovation 3.2 - “Sustainable Circular Economy”: Prioritize innovations towards an inclusive, net zero, sustainable circular economy: Digital transformation is an opportunity to rethink how private sector business models can contribute to a sustainable circular economy and how companies can achieve full environmental transparency and accountability across their entire value chain.
 To achieve circular business models, innovations are needed on multiple fronts.
-First, the digital transformation process itself should be used as an opportunity for companies to identify concrete pathways to advance decarbonization, dematerialization, detoxification and circularity goals across their value chains and with their suppliers.
+First, the digital transformation process itself should be used as an opportunity for companies to identify concrete pathways to advance decarbonization, dematerialization, detoxification and circularity goals across their production value chains and with their suppliers.
 This should include a transitioning away from the provision of products to offering services.
 Second, digital standards and infrastructure are needed for digital product passports to hold data and relevant sustainability information on their lifecycle.
 This includes a product’s origin, composition, environmental and carbon performance, repair and dismantling possibilities as well as end of life handling.
 Third, increased use of eco-labels and provision of information to consumers to inform their own decision making.
-Finally, aligning finance and institutional procurement practices with sustainability goals, divesting away from unsustainable products and services towards products and services that are fully ESG compliant.
+Finally, aligning business models and finance and institutional procurement practices with sustainability goals, divesting away from unsustainable products and services towards products and services that are fully ESG compliant.
 Ultimately, one of the outcomes of digital transformation is that it should help identify opportunities to adopt a “beyond growth” paradigm where the application of digital technologies, in addition to profits, is baselined on social and environmental accountability with the goal of accelerating planetary sustainability and respecting planetary boundaries in the context of a circular economy (see Boxes 17 and 18).

-Innovation 3.3 - “Sustainable Consumption”: Empower sustainable lifestyles, behaviors and collaboration : Digital tools can empower consumers to make sustainable choices which can collectively drive businesses to adopt sustainable practices.
+Innovation 3.3 - “Sustainable Consumption”: Empower sustainable lifestyles, behaviors and collaboration : Digital tools can empower consumers to make sustainable consumption choices (including non-consumption) which can collectively drive businesses to adopt sustainable practices.
 For example, digital applications embedded in e-commerce platforms such as product comparability, nudging, gamification, footprint calculations and green activations can support a shift in awareness and enable people to choose more environmentally sustainable products and services (see Box 19).
 Social media, gaming platforms and fintech can also help amplify proof of environmentally sustainable lifestyles, enabling people to receive social recognition from their choices thereby reinforcing green behaviors (See Box 20).
 A range of digital marketplaces can also support the collaborative economy that enables giving, reselling, swapping, sharing and renting products and services directly between individuals.
 While strong privacy protection must be obligatory everywhere, digital innovations must be flexible enough to be adapted to the specific local, socio-economic, and geographic contexts on the basis of human-centered design.
 Digitalization also enables mass collaboration and mobilization of citizens through platforms enabling crowd-funding.
 Opportunities to use digital technologies to empower sustainable lifestyles, behaviors and collaboration should be designed into digital platforms by default.
 They must become essential channels to influence sustainable consumption drivers at a planetary scale.